d8sychain/docker-mediawiki/docs/KNOWNISSUES.md

 	* Delete or rename the following files: **/config/www/mediawiki/ExtraLocalSettings.php** and **/config/nginx/nginx.conf**
 	* Remove line 163 **# Load extra settings** and line 164 **require ExtraLocalSettings.php';** from **LocalSettings.php**
 	* Restart the container.
-* I have noticed occasional that VisualEditor will not load and returns an error.
-This may be due to an issue with caching, https://www.mediawiki.org/wiki/Topic:Ueycowwi66jadub1  I have not tested this.

 ## MediaWiki using MySQL 8+ docker